StephKelloway/Assignment-One/README.md

 <img src="https://user-images.githubusercontent.com/58213527/70367549-b7030b80-18ec-11ea-8297-32e69e961e61.jpg" alt="https://github.com/StephKelloway/images-in-readme" style="width:162.5;height:108.5">
 <aside>

-<p>My dad was in the Air Force for 21 years, so we moved around when I was growing up, as a result, I’ve lived in South Australia, Victoria and for the last 26 years, Queensland.</p>
+<p>My dad was in the Air Force for 21 years, so we moved around when I was growing up.
+As a result, my sister was born in Malaysia, I was born in South Australia, my brother was born in Victoria, and for the last 26 years, we've lived in Queensland.</p>
 <p>Something I find interesting about myself, and that surprises a lot of people is the fact that I have Narcolepsy.
 Narcolepsy is a sleep disorder that is characterised by excessive daytime sleepiness.
-Due to a deficiency in my brain of a neurotransmitters called orexins, my bodys ability to regulate my sleep patterns and my ability to stay awake is significantly diminished.
 Narcolepsy is thought to be an autoimmune disorder that affects roughly 12,000 people in Australia, making it rare.</p>
 <p>In my spare time I enjoy reading, singing, spending time with my family and friends, walking adventures with my husband and our dog & listening to podcasts.</P>
 <p>I work for QGC, formerly an Australian company, that is now a wholly owned subsidiary of Shell Australia.
 I’ve been with QGC for nearly 12 years in various roles across several business units, including Corporate Receptionist, Team Administrator to the Engineering Team & Management Assistant to the Manager Access.</P>
 </body>